1. Docs

 $ pulumi new fsharp

-This will create a Pulumi.yaml project file containing some minimal metadata about your project (including a name and description which you may wish to change), an myproject.fsproj file that holds references used by the project, and a Program.fs file, containing your program.
-The name of the directory is used as the project name in Pulumi.yaml and as the fsproj file name.
+This creates a Pulumi.yaml project file, an myproject.fsproj file, and a Program.fs file containing your program.
+The directory name becomes the project name in Pulumi.yaml and the fsproj file name.

 $ mkdir myproject && cd myproject